How do you advertise a car that journalists describe as “sturdy, if drab”?

 “It was certainly a learning process for everybody,” says Bennett.
 While Bennett, who is gay, didn’t reveal his sexual orientation for fear of overshadowing the effort, he nonetheless recalls holding company meetings with names along the lines of “Who Are Gays and Lesbians?”

 A 50-year-old conglomerate like Fuji Heavy Industries, the parent company of Subaru, is not normally where one would look for a leader in social progress.
 But the corporate environment did have its advantages.
 For starters, there was a great business case for the marketing campaign.
 Subaru was struggling, and its niche marketing campaign was its plan for redemption.
 The internationalism of global business also helped.
-Subaru of America knew it had to support its gay and lesbian employees if it wanted to appeal to lesbian customers, so they scheduled a meeting with a senior Japanese executive to make the case for domestic partnership benefits.
+Subaru of America knew it had to support its gay and lesbian employees if it wanted to appeal to lesbian customers, so they scheduled a meeting with a senior Japanese executive to make the case for domestic-partnership benefits.
 Bennett and his colleagues had prepared to argue their case at length, but the meeting lasted 20 seconds.
 The executive, who had worked for Subaru in Canada, already knew about benefits for same-sex couples.
 “He said, ‘Yeah that’s fine.
 We did that in Canada years ago.
 Anything else?’” says Bennett.
 “It was the easiest thing we did.”

 Inside Subaru of America, though, not everyone was united on the effort.
 There was public backlash, and Bennett says the campaign survived only because their team really cared about the project and had the support of a cohort of straight allies in the company.

 And the Subaru company line did have some truth to it.
 In response to the ads, Subaru received letters from a grassroots group that accused the carmaker of promoting homosexuality.
 Everyone who penned a letter said they’d never buy a Subaru again.
 But the marketing team quickly discovered that none of the people threatening a boycott had ever bought a Subaru.
 Some of them had even misspelled “Subaru.”
-Like nerds who grow up to confront their bullies, Subaru executives came to realize that the people opposing the acknowledgement of gays and lesbians were not as imposing as they seemed.
+Like nerds who grow up to confront their bullies, Subaru executives came to realize that the people opposing the acknowledgment of gays and lesbians were not as imposing as they seemed.

 One of the reasons that, these days, the carmaker’s role in cultivating its lesbian-friendly image is less well known is that so many straight people were blind to the subtext of the advertisements.